 On February 16, 2019, the DRC implemented a prohibition on the export of copper concentrates.
-In subsequent correspondence, the DRC ministry of mines issued a derogation on such a prohibition, citing the ongoing issue relating to the energy deficit in the country, and such derogations have been issued on multiple occasions in the past.
-In a correspondence dated October 12, 2020, the ministry confirmed that the derogation will expire on April 12, 2021, but that a further entitlement to export copper concentrate may be granted to individual mining companies, considering (i) the technical and economic characteristics of their projects and the applicable ore mined in such projects, (ii) the terms of their contracts with foreign buyers, or (iii) their existing plans for future local beneficiation.
-On June 8, 2021, the Company received such a derogation to permit the export of copper concentrates.
+In subsequent correspondence, the DRC ministry of mines issued a general derogation on such a prohibition, citing the ongoing issue relating to the energy deficit in the country, and such derogations have been issued on multiple occasions in the past.
+In a correspondence dated October 12, 2020, the ministry confirmed that the general derogation will expire on April 12, 2021, but that a further entitlement to export copper concentrate may be granted on a case-by-case basis to individual mining companies, considering (i) the technical and economic characteristics of their projects and the applicable ore mined in such projects, (ii) the terms of their contracts with foreign buyers, or (iii) their existing plans for future local beneficiation.
+On June 8, 2021, the Kamoa Copper received such a derogation to permit the export of copper concentrates.

 On September 17, 2021, the DRC's ministers of mines, foreign trade and national economy adopted a new inter-ministerial order authorizing the export of copper concentrates published in the DRC official gazette in December 2021.
-While such interministerial order, which repealed the prohibition on the export of copper concentrates, is currently in place, there can be no assurance that such interministerial order will not be modified or revoked, or made subject to additional conditions by subsequent interministerial orders or take into consideration that Kamoa Copper faces difficulties for export, notably at customs level, in the absence of derogation that was granted to other mining companies, with potential associated material adverse implications for the Company.
-If any subsequent interministerial orders would make it impossible for Kamoa Copper to own, sell and export its copper concentrates, it would have a material adverse effect on the Company's financial condition, results of operations, business or prospects, and those of its Projects in the DRC.
+Pursuant to this inter-ministerial order, Kamoa Copper was entitled to export the copper concentrate it produced without requiring any further derogation.